 The most commonly prescribed medications for ADHD are stimulants.
 These include:

-Some of these drugs may be available in longer acting formulations.
+Some of these medications are available in long or short acting formulations.

 Non-stimulant medications used to treat ADHD, include: